atulya-jain/atulya-jain.github.io/_pages/about.md

 I am a PhD student at HEC Paris.

-I work on game theory.
+I study microeconomic theory with a focus on information design.
+I am also interested in behavioral economics.

 You can find my job market paper and CV here.